Looking for the best cafes in Merida?

 “How fast will the wifi be?”

-Join a coworking gives you a dedicated space to focus and just get work done.
-You don’t have to worry about missing out on a desk or if the wifi will work today.
+Joining a coworking space gives you a dedicated space to focus and just get work done.
+You don’t have to worry about missing out on a desk or whether the wifi will work today.
 It just does – that’s what you’re paying for!
 You can also join the digital nomad community and make friends from there.
 One of the main reasons we usually join coworking spaces wherever we go.

 The best coworking space in Merida is Conexion60.
 They provide digital nomads and remote workers with safe and comfortable working conditions.
 The air-conditioning keeps the temperature in the room controlled (especially great if you know what the heat is like in Merida).
 We worked from here and it was the fastest wifi we had during our whole time as Merida digital nomads.